 Within each of us are trillions of microorganisms (bacteria), and they have our back (or rather our GI tracts!).
 However, the “thin bugs” that aid us in maintaining our waistlines can’t do it alone–they need our help.
-How can you support your microbial friends?
-By adding the ultimate four foods to your shopping list—they’re my top picks that nourish the growth of “thin” bugs in your GI tract.
+Nourishing the right kinds of microbes and creating more biodiversity in the gut is one of the best keys to good health I’ve found.

 I’ve dedicated my career to exploring the relationship between a healthy gut and a healthy body.